 Despite Iceland being among the top spots to view the surreal light show, seeing the Northern Lights in Iceland is never guaranteed.
 Plenty of planning and patience is essential, along with lashings of local knowledge and paying attention to the conditions.
 Of course, luck also plays a huge part in sightings.

 We’ve put together this handy guide to maximize your chances of seeing the marvelous Northern Lights for yourself.
-We’ve covered all bases, from where to go for the best chances of witnessing the nighttime splendor and the ideal time of year for Aurora hunting, to the best conditions.
-Hopefully, you’ll be able to witness the gorgeous lights when in Iceland.
+We’ve covered all bases, from where to go for the best chances of witnessing the nighttime splendor and the ideal time of year for Aurora hunting to the best conditions.
+Hopefully, you’ll be able to witness the gorgeous lights in Iceland.

 - The Ideal Conditions to See the Northern Lights

 - The Best Time to See the Northern Lights in Iceland